Your Ad Here

 by Chris Guenzler

-Chris Parker got up and left right before 5 AM for the Pittsburgh Airport for his 8:30 AM Flight to Los Angeles and home.
-I slept in getting out of bed at 8:00 AM had my last breakfast at the Knights Inn then paid the bill.
-At 9:00 AM I left the room and walked across the street to the Holiday Inn for the bus to the Amtrak Station in Pittsburgh.
-At 9:05 AM the bus pulled up and we loaded all the luggage under the bus: one bin for Amtrak and the other bin for the airport.
-At 9:30 AM the bus left the Holiday Inn parking lot for Pittsburgh.
+Chris Parker got up and left just before 5:00 AM for the Pittsburgh Airport Bus and his 8:30 AM Flight to Los Angeles and home.
+I slept in, getting out of bed at 8:00 AM, had my last breakfast at the Knights Inn and paid the bill.
+At 9:00 AM, I left the room and walked across the street to the Holiday Inn for the bus to the Amtrak station in Pittsburgh.
+At 9:05 AM, the bus pulled up and we loaded all the luggage under the bus: one bin for Amtrak and the other bin for the airport.
+At 9:30 AM, the bus left the Holiday Inn parking lot for Pittsburgh.
 The bus took US 250 east to US 22 east near Cadiz.

-The Ohio River.
+The bus crossed the Ohio River.
 About six miles of West Virginia took us in to Pennsylvania.
-We took PA 60 north to the Airport.
-This route was the exact same route I told Chris to take to the airport.
+We took PA 60 north to the airport.
+This route was exactly the same route I told Chris to take to the airport.
 The bus did this trip to the airport in one hour and forty-two minutes.
-The bus dropped three of our passengers off at the airport before we headed to Amtrak.
+After dropping off three of our passengers at the airport, we headed to Amtrak.
 We took PA 60 south towards downtown.

-The bus went under a trestle labeled "Norfolk Western Railway Company".
-The bus dropped down the hill and we went through the Fort Pitt Tunnel.
+The bus went under a trestle labeled "Norfolk and Western Railway Company".
+Next we dropped down the hill and went through the Fort Pitt Tunnel.

-The bus came out of the tunnel and downtown Pittsburgh appeared as we crossed the Monongahela River.
-The bus arrived at the back of the Amtrak Pittsburgh Station at 11:44 AM.
-The bus was stopped at a gate at the back of the station.
-Our Bus Host and our driver went to find someone to open the gate.
-About ten minutes later, the Amtrak Agent opened the gate and I helped unload the luggage from the bus.
+After exiting the tunnel, downtown Pittsburgh appeared as we crossed the Monongahela River.
+The bus arrived at a gate at the rear of the Amtrak station at 11:44 AM.
+Our bus host and driver went to find someone to open the gate.
+About ten minutes later, the Amtrak agent opened the gate and I helped unload the luggage.
 The agent said we could wait at the end of the platform for the Pennsylvanian to load after 1:00 PM.
 I decided to look around.

 The Private Cars on the right and my Pennsylvanian for Altoona on the left.
 I talked with several of our convention passengers before we all boarded the train after our crew had arrived.